vidhyaSagar23/vidhyaSagar23/README.md

 Languages, FrameWorks and Tools:
 1. Java Programming
-2. Spring Boot, Spring MVC, Spring Core
+2. Spring Boot
 3. Hibernate, JDBC
-4. Java Script, HTML, CSS, React JS
+4. Java Script, HTML, CSS.
 5. MySQL
 6. BootStrap
-7. c programming

 <!--
 **vidhyaSagar23/vidhyaSagar23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.